Regional Executive Minister: Rev. Dr. Marie Onwubuariri

 Her educational training includes a BS in Business Management at Binghamton University (NY), and a Master of Divinity and Doctor of Ministry at ABSW (Berkeley, CA).
 She looks forward to continue to develop her doctoral work focused on raising up a new generation of holistic intercultural transformational leaders through a character-forming spiritual practice incorporating cultural self-knowing and negotiation, cross-cultural competency, and self-care.
 She also is co-editor and chapter contributor of Trouble the Water: A Christian Resource for the Work of Racial Justice (Nurturing Faith, 2017).

 Rev. Marie is grateful for the diverse realities within her region, among her ministry networks, and in her personal life as wife, mother, family member, friend, and community member, which all continue to teach her and keep her accountable to the justice call of the Good News of Jesus Christ.
-Her balancing grace is each opportunity she can take to share her gifts as poet, photography, and pianist with others.
+Her balancing grace is each opportunity she can take to share her gifts as poet, photographer, and pianist with others.
 Rev. Marie’s home is in Brookfield, Wisconsin where she lives with husband Franklin, and children Anaya and Sol.

 Associate Regional Minister - Camping: Rev. Carolyn Dugan